Halloween Events in Santa Barbara

 Cost: $195 per person

-Halloween Drink Specials at Dusk, Oct.
-16-31 from 3-10 p.m.
+From Dusk Till Dawn: Halloween Drink Specials, Oct.
+16-Nov.
+3 from 3-10 p.m.

-Cost: Varies per menu item
+Cost: Varies by menu item

 Cost: $15 per person

 Santa Barbara Zombie Crawl, Oct.
-28 from 6 p.m.-2 a.m.
+26 from 7 p.m.-2 a.m.

 Cost: $15-$35 per person